Kidswatter/Kidsybot/Home.md

 ### I need help!

 Our community has a Discord server filled with helpful people who can help you if you get stuck on one of these guides.
-You can join the server with this invite: ["Rhino Help Discord Server"](http://discord.me/rhinohelp).
+You can join the server with this invite: ["Rhino Help Server"](http://discord.me/rhinohelp).